-Vaginal bleeding between periods is not usually a cause for concern.
+Bleeding after periods is not usually a cause for concern.
 If the blood flow is light, it is called ‘spotting.’
-Bleeding between periods can have a range of causes, including hormonal changes, injury, or an underlying health condition.
+Bleeding between periods can have a range of causes, including hormonal changes and injury.

 Bleeding between periods refers to any bleeding that occurs after the period ends, or before the period is due to begin.
 When this happens, a person may notice light brown spotting in their underwear or a heavy flow resembling a regular period.